ReptilePvP/Snap2Sell/NETLIFY_DEPLOYMENT.md

-# Netlify Deployment Guide for Snap2Sell
+# Netlify Deployment Guide for Snapalyze

-This guide will help you deploy Snap2Sell to Netlify.
+This guide will help you deploy Snapalyze to Netlify.

 ## Prerequisites